theos/theos-wiki/docs/NIC.md

 NIC is the New Instance Creator ([you can call him Nicolas!](https://github.com/theos/theos/commit/6c623614612ac07d1963c851e4a54302be6bf40d)).
 It provides a way to create projects (“instances”) based on templates.
-Theos comes with a handful of useful templates and there are others available from various developers.
+Theos comes with a handful of useful templates and others are available from various developers in the community.

 See also [iPhone Dev Wiki: NIC](http://iphonedevwiki.net/index.php/NIC).